rezarg/flowlab-sdk-launcher/README.md

 Head on over to [releases](https://github.com/rezarg/flowlab-sdk-launcher/releases) and select the latest release.
 There, you'll find some important assets: `bundles.zip` and `FlowlabSDKLauncherSetup.exe`.

 These files are:
-1. `bundles.zip`: This includes the Behavior Import code for the various Flowlab Bundles, used to interact with the Launcher and the SteamSDK / DiscordSDK.
+1. `SDK Bundles.zip`: This includes the Behavior Import code for the various Flowlab Bundles, used to interact with the Launcher and the SteamSDK / DiscordSDK.
 4. `FlowlabSDKLauncherSetup.exe`: This executable is an installer program that will help you setup the Flowlab SDK Launcher for your Flowlab Game by requesting necessary information.

 After you've completed the Flowlab SDK Launcher setup, your game's file structure should look like so: